 Review summary: Canon 6D vs Nikon D7200

 So what conclusions can be drawn?
 Which of the two cameras – the Canon 6D or the Nikon D7200 – has the upper hand?
+Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 6D:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

 - Better low-light sensitivity: Requires less light for good images (0.8 stops ISO advantage).